marioesparza0901/post-install-config/README.md

 <img src="https://i.imgur.com/3cRwV9i.png" height="80%" width"80%" alt="create help topics"/>
 </p>
 <p>
 We can now create different help topics and choose a top-level topic, like Report a Problem, to create a more specific help topic within this area, like an Access Issue.
+By clicking on the Admin Panel at the top, then Manage, and then Add New Help Topic
 </p>
 <br />
+<b>Thank you for following along!</b>
 </p>